mstroeck/fb-chatbot-boilerplate/README.md

     npm install
     ```

 6. Create a new Heroku instance, deploy a [free database instance] (https://devcenter.heroku.com/articles/heroku-postgresql) for your server, and push the code to the cloud.
 Database configuration happens automagically via Heroku's DATABASE_URL environment variable.
+We also set an environment variable called ```IS_HEROKU```, because this boilerplate works on any type of host but has some extra smarts for Heroku deployment.

     ```
     heroku create
+    heroku config:set IS_HEROKU=1
     heroku addons:create heroku-postgresql:hobby-dev
     git push heroku master
     ```